pabsantos/tama_project/slides.typ

 == Objectives

-- Investigate the vulnerability of urban street network based on topology and the occurrence of floods.
+- Assess the vulnerability of urban road network based on topology and the occurrence of floods.

-- Explore the relationship between rainfall, river stage, and flood occurrence, as well as the relationship between topological properties and flood occurrence in the studied area.
+- Explore the relationship between topological properties, flood occurrence, and population distribution in the studied area.

-- Identify the most vulnerable street sections.

 == Context

-- Resilience of street networks: its capacity to resist, absorb, adapt and transform in the face of environmental impacts @sharifiResilientUrbanForms2019.
+- Not all road sections in a network are equally critical to its functioning, since some have a greater impact on network flows than others.

-- Studying and analyzing the vulnerability of street networks helps in prioritizing planning, budgeting, and maintenance, as well as preparing effective emergency response plans @balijepalliMeasuringVulnerabilityRoad2014.
+- Studying and analyzing the vulnerability of road networks helps in prioritizing planning, budgeting, and maintenance, as well as preparing effective emergency response plans @balijepalliMeasuringVulnerabilityRoad2014.

+- Vulnerability: the degree to which a road network is susceptible to performance degradation and user impact when exposed to adverse events.

 = Material and methods

-== Study area and data collection stations
+== Study area

 #grid(
   columns: 2,
   image("plot/study_area_map.png"),
   [
-    - Tamanduateí (TTI) river basin inside the city of São Paulo
+    - Tamanduateí (TTI) river basin inside the city of São Paulo @prefeituradesaopauloPlanoDiretorDrenagem2024

+      - Ribeirão do Oratório

+      - Montante do Ribeirão do Oratório

+      - Córrego Ourives/Ribeirão dos Couros

+      - Ribeirão dos Meninos

+      - Área de Contribuição Direta de Escoamento Difuso - Meninos/Tamanduateí

-    - Origin/destination (OD) zones that intersected the TTI river microbasins
+    - Origin/destination (OD) zones that intersected the TTI basin parts: 92 zones, from a total of 527 @metrospPesquisaOrigemDestino2023.

-    // - Five data collection stations, with rainfall and river stage data every 10 minutes, between 2022-01 and 2025-04 ]
+  ]
 )